The Ajuda Botanical Garden offers a view of 25 de Abril Bridge

 How to Get to the Ajuda Botanical Garden

-The garden is located across the road from the back of Ajuda Palace.
+The garden is located across the road from Ajuda Palace.
 Bus 760, which has a stop in Praça da Figueira downtown, passes by the palace (from Praça da Figueira to the palace it’s about 30 minutes).
+Tram 18, which departs from Cais do Sodré, also stops a few feet away.

-You may ride the bus and the train (as well as the city’s trams, funiculars and metro) for free with the Lisboa Card.
+You may ride the bus, the tram and the train (as well as the city’s funiculars and metro) for free with the Lisboa Card.

 Calçada da Ajuda, Ajuda